kishek2000/Slackr/server/Iteration_One/plan.md

     - Review progression and completion of tasks
     - Plan for Iteration 3
     - End iteration

+Go into edit mode on Gitlab or open with text editor E.g. gedit, to be able to view the flow chart

 +------------------+
 |         	       |
 |   Spec released  |